brianritchie1312/icat.ansible/README.md

 ##### Notes
 * You may need to get valid ssh key before running.
-* You can add '-vvvv' to the end of the ansible-playbook command to see better debugging
+* You can add `-vvvv` to the end of the ansible-playbook command to see more feedback for improved debugging
-* You can use '--tags "tag"' or '--skip-tags "tag"' to control which tasks run
+* You can use `--tags "tag"` or `--skip-tags "tag"` to control which tasks run

 Author Information
 ------------------

 Jack Haydock, Computing Apprentice, Science and Technology Facilities Council